casa87/neo4j18-on-dotcloud/readme.rst

 Neo4J 1.8 On DotCloud (ALPHA)
 =========================

+**PLEASE DON'T USE THIS VERSION IT WAS A TEST BASED ON A SNAPSHOT**

 This is an **ALPHA** (i.e., not production-ready) Neo4j stack for DotCloud.

 based on https://raw.github.com/jpetazzo/neo4j-on-dotcloud-ALPHA